 DeFi, which stands for “decentralized finance,” is the general term for non-fiat currencies and exchanges.
 They call it decentralized because these monetary processes occur without a middleman or central actor.
 DeFi is the future of currency, and developers and investors are seeing it too.
 They have lately become a supremely flexible and profitable area in terms of assets.
-Let’s check out five notable platforms to run cryptocurrency with this 2020.
+Let’s check out five notable crypto finance platforms in 2020.

-Cred specializes in creating fiat loans from cryptocurrency, as well as the regular crypto-only loans and exchanges.
+Cred is one of crypto finance platforms that specializes in creating fiat loans from cryptocurrency, as well as the regular crypto-only loans and exchanges.
 It relies on the lending-borrowing system and has partnered with KYC verification providers, financial institutions, and crypto exchanges to make all this possible.
 Cred was also among the founders of Universal Protocol Alliance, which also includes Uphold, Omisego, and Bittrex International.

 Cred has various partners for authenticating, exchanging, and e-wallet functions, as well as their asset security.
 Borrowing terms for each transaction are generated by an algorithm.
 The main requirement is that the collateral must more than compensate for the borrowed value.
 If the borrower is not able to comply, the deposits get liquidated.
 Lenders also have to go through this process, but they can also earn their interest through other fiat currencies and even supported tokens.

-Around 30 cryptocurrencies can be exchanged on Cred and are in a majority of American states.
-It has turned to LBA as its utility token, and this brings in higher interest when lending, complemented by low interest for borrowing.
+Around 30 crypto currencies can be exchanged on Cred and are in a majority of American states.
+It has turned to LBA as its utility token, and this brings in higher interest when lending, complemented by the low interest for borrowing.

-This platform allows staking and trading services for ERC20 tokens and Ethereum.
-Recently, Uniswap has dealt with more than half of Dex activity and Ethereum transactions.
-Within their trading services, 0.3% fees are transferred to the pool creators.
+This platform allows staking and trading services for ERC-20 tokens and Ethereum.
+Recently, Uniswap has dealt with more than half of the DEX activity and Ethereum transactions.
+Within their trading services, 0.3% of fees are transferred to the pool creators.

-Another open-source DeFi is Aave.
+Another one of the open-source crypto finance platforms is Aave.
 Its algorithms are built by the same developers as ETHLend, one of the original lending platforms.
 The algorithm involves a pooling strategy that builds on the Ethereum.
 The deposits are made in a pooled system and borrow take loans from the same pool using collateral valued higher than what they borrow.
 This takes away the hassle of matching individual loans.

 You don’t even have to sign up!
 You just need to hook up your wallet.
 It uses yTokens and iTokens around the platform, which are wrapped and minted respectively.
 Passive investors can reap the benefits across different platforms using its specialized algorithms.
 Just choose the asset you want to earn from, and the algorithm will work for you.

 The algorithm is also open-source, making a non-profit platform open for innovation and decentralization.
-And without any admin keys, Uniswap is safe from any lockdowns.
+And without any admin keys, Yearn.finance is safe from any lockdowns.

 Compound is a DeFi which can support Ethereum, $USDC, $BAT, Wrapped BTC, and a few more, but it currently has more than 140 million USD worth of crypto circulating around it.
 Using pools like Aave and Uniswap, lenders earn through borrowing and interest.